 This August, Kayden has his debut at the National Theater of Costa Rica in San Jose where he performed piano repertoire and a violin sonata for audience 700 people.
 He recently just performed in Keller Hall with the UNM Department of Music Piano Studies Recital (featured video).

 Kayden Kelly is currently a 6th grader at Albuquerque Academy.
 He is enthusiastic about all classical music and opera.
 Kayden’s other hobbies are reading, hiking, swimming, skiing, science documentaries as well as being a big fan of the Santa Fe Opera.

 Kayden was nominated for the Music Commission’s Student Spotlight by Dr. Jacquelyn Helin.
 Dr. Helin says of Kayden, “Kayden exhibits enthusiasm for all music and is particularly excited by virtuosity and complex rhythmic patterns.
 He loves to perform and has great instincts and musical flair.
 He is prodigiously talented and has a wonderful ear.
 Kayden comes to all of his lessons extremely well-prepared and practices hard each and every week.
 Moreover, he is kind and empathetic, with a wonderful sense of humor and joy for life.”

 Congratulations, Kayden, for being selected as a featured student musician!
 In addition to being inducted into the Student Spotlight, Kayden will be featured on the Music Commission’s Facebook page and will receive an official certificate of recognition from the State of New Mexico.

 Click here for information about the Student Musician Spotlight.

-note: Kayden’s biographical information, image, and video are used with written permission of his mother, Kim Kelly.
+note: Kayden’s biographical information, image, and video are used with written permission of his parents Juan and Kim Kelly.